thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 To that end, we'll gather some constraints to help us pick our preferred parsing platform.
 First and foremost, is that our parser is handwritten.
 There are a bajillion parser generators and libraries that will take some kind of grammar or config file and spit out a parser.
-But my experience with these tools is you have to spend quite a bit of time learning the tool and can never quite tune the knobs to do what you want.
+But my experience with these tools is you spend a bundle of time learning the tool and not enough time writing the dang parser.
-They can be a boon, but they can also be a time sink.
+They can be a boon, but I haven't found the tradeoff worth it.
 We won't need them, and we can save time by avoiding them off the bat.

-After handwritten, we have two more constraints that are informed by the goal of our language.
+After handwritten, we have two more constraints informed by the goal of our language.
 In the modern era, languages (and their compilers) are expected to be more interactive than the bygone days of batch compilation.
-It's now table stakes for any new language on the block to support IDE like features, usually via the [Language Sever Protocol](TODO).
+It's now table stakes for any new language on the block to support IDE like features, usually via the [Language Sever Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
 As a modern language ourselves, we need to support these fancy features.

 For the parser that takes the shape of two requirements: